Join Us

 THE INSTITUTE OF HISTORICAL RESEARCH, UNIVERSITY OF LONDON: History of Gardens and Designed Landscapes SEMINARS

-Seminars are free to attend but booking is essential.All seminars take place on Thursdays from 18.00 and for May and June will be delivered online.
+Seminars are free to attend but booking is essential.All seminars take place on Thursdays from 18.00 and are a mixture of online and hybrid events.

 COUNTY GARDEN TRUSTS